helium/HIP/0071-scaling-with-governance-hedera.md

 This HIP likely proposes a very different approach to solving Helium’s desire to switch to another L1.
-Indeed, the proposal here is to notarize beacon and packet reports on ledger, providing transparency to the reporting and ensuring all hotspots and routers are able to record reports on the ledger without a third party being involved.
+Indeed, the proposal here is to notarize beacon and packet reports on ledger, providing transparency to the reporting and ensuring all Hotspots and routers are able to record reports on the ledger without a third party being involved.

 The proposal also suggests the use of off-ledger Oracles (named consensus Oracles in this HIP) that